ycs77/inertia-laravel-ssr-head/README.md

 Simple SSR Head for Inertia Laravel

-- 🕶️ Solves the Open Graph Meta crawling in Inertia.js x Laravel app
+- 👓 Solved the Open Graph Meta crawling problem in Inertia.js x Laravel app
 - ❌ No Headless Chrome, Node.js or PHP V8 Extension
+- 🪄 Auto update Inertia page title

 ### **NOT a full SSR solution!!
 It doesn't solve the SEO problem!**